 This course focuses on the basics of stair design, layout, and construction.
 Topics also include cutting and installing stair trim and molding.
 Upon course completion, students should be able to layout, cut, and construct stairs and to install trim and molding.
+Prerequisite

-Pre-Requisite As determined by program Co-Requisite As determined by program
+As determined by program